If you've ever considered holding a big outdoor event, chances are you've considered porta potty rentals.

 So how many do you need?

-Well, PolyJohn, a manufacturer of these units, recommends that a commercial worksite has 1 portable restroom for every 10 workers.
+Well, Service Sanitation, a renter of these units, recommends that a commercial worksite has 1 portable restroom for every 10 workers.
 But what if you're not running a worksite?
 What if you're having a party?

-PolyJohn also has a special event estimator.
-“Estimator” makes it sound like it's more than it is – it's just a table in a PDF.
+Service Sanitation also has an event rental “calculator.”
+Calculator makes it sound like it's more than it is – it's just a chart.
 And the basic math is simple – each unit has approximately 200 uses.
 Then they calculate how many hours you'll need it and arrive at a “uses per person” for your event.

-The end result is this table – which has the number of portable bathrooms and sinks.
+The end result is something like this table – which has the number of portable bathrooms and sinks.

 A local rental company, Gotugo, estimates that you'll need one unit for every 75 people at a four-hour event.
-If there are lots of liquids being consumed, they recommend two units. (using the same 48-minute rule as PolyJohn, this estimates the units have 120 uses…)
+If there are lots of liquids being consumed, they recommend two units. (using the same 48-minute rule as Service Sanitation, this estimates the units have 120 uses…)

 Different Types of Porta Potties